nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

 !!!
 Note
     **What are these new PLINK tags?**

-    --bfile: takes .binary file as input.
+    `--bfile`: takes .binary file as input.

-    --assoc: performs a standard case/control association analysis which is a chi-square test of allele frequency.
+    `--assoc`: performs a standard case/control association analysis which is a chi-square test of allele frequency.

-    --adjust: enables correction for multiple analysis and automatically calculates the genomic inflation factor
+    `--adjust`: enables correction for multiple analysis and automatically calculates the genomic inflation factor